-The carols have been sung, the presents have been unwrapped and the New Year’s Eve parties – champagne and all – have run their course.
-The holidays are officially over.
+The carols have been sung, the presents have been unwrapped and the New Year’s Eve parties are about to happen in a big way.
+The holidays are almost over.

 How do you feel?

 Got a bit of headache?
 Lack of energy?
 Sensitivity to multi-colored lights?
 Yep, sounds like you have a wee-bit of a holiday hangover.
 If you overindulged this season – binging on everything from holiday decorations to DIY wrapping paper ideas – it’s easy to feel a little worn out when January rolls around.
 Lucky for you, there’s a cure!
 By making your life easier and sprucing up the house a bit, you’ll feel better in no time.

 Think of these steps as the morning after aspirin-and-Gatorade combo to your holiday hangover.

 Your tree is a beacon of holiday cheer from Thanksgiving to Christmas, but come New Years it can become a looming reminder of festive times now in the past.
 Do yourself a favor and get rid of that Douglas-fir ASAP.
 For a green disposal option, contact your local waste management facility – many of them collect old trees and turn them into mulch.

 Between piles of presents and a slew of houseguests, your home can fill up with “stuff” pretty quickly.
 Nip that clutter in the bud!
 Take the time to organize your children’s new toys, spruce up the kitchen and clean out your closet (especially if Santa brought you a new outfit or two).